A Crash Course In Football Point Spread Betting

-Also suppose that, predictably, bettors start to pile in on the Cowboys side of the bet, causing the action to become lopsided.
+And now let’s say that, predictably, bettors start to pile in on the Cowboy’s side of the bet causing the action to become lopsided.
 The bookmaker must adjust the spread to rebalance things.
-Here’s what the spread might look like after the adjustment:
+Here’s what the spread might look like after the adjustment.

 - Cowboys -120

 - Giants +130

 The first thing you should notice is that you would have enjoyed better odds on the favorite by laying your bets early.
 Had you bet on the Cowboys on day 1, you would only have had to bet $110 to win $100.
 Following the adjustment, you would now need to bet $120 to win $100.